 The first box specifies the display size of toolbar icons (Automatic, Small, or Large).
 The Automatic icon size option uses the setting for your operating system.
 The second box specifies the icon style (theme); here the Automatic option uses an icon set compatible with your operating system and choice of desktop: for example, KDE or Gnome on Linux.

-User Interface – Use system font for user interface

-If you prefer to use the system font (the default font for your computer and operating system) instead of the font provided by LibreOffice for the user interface, select this option.